-Action Number Action Action Timeframe Score Who is Responsible Town Description and Evaluation of Action Hazards Mitigated?
-Affected Location in Town Funded 2011 Conduct Public Organizing Outreach to Vulnerable Populations, Including Establishing and Promoting Accessible Heating or Cooling Centers to Reduce the Impacts of Extreme Temperatures Short Term 1-2 Years then Ongoing 75 Emergency Manageme nt door, through CodeRed, and or on the Town website.
+Action Number Action Action Timeframe Who is Responsible Approx Cost to Town Description and Evaluation of Action Hazards Mitigated?
+Affected Location in Town What Cost Will Pay For How Funded 2011 Conduct Public Organizing Outreach to Vulnerable Populations, Including Establishing and Promoting Accessible Heating or Cooling Centers to Reduce the Impacts of Extreme Temperatures Print and Distribute Short Term 1-2 Years then Ongoing Short Term 75 75 Emergency Manageme nt door, through CodeRed, and or on the Town website.
 The temporary heating and cooling shelters in the community could be the Library or the High School Shelter.
 Ensure the vulnerable populations have emergency plans, where shelters are located in case emergencies impact their homes.
-Extreme Temps (Heat- Cold) Densely Populated Areas, Buildings and Complexes (See Appendix A table) Cost is for printing and mailing costs.
-Emergenc Y Managem ent Budget Print and Distribute Disaster Informational Placards Addressing Natural Hazards to Reduce the Impacts of these Hazards on Townspeople Short Term 1-2 Years then Ongoing Emergency Manageme nt \$300 Plastic emergency cards were printed and distributed in 2017 and need to be redone with current information and new hazards for 2025.May be able to obtain through State EOC.
-Earthquake, Drought, Wind, Tropical, Lightning, Winter, Extreme Temps, Fire, Flood Cost is for printing and mailing.
-Emergenc Y Managem ent Budget Conduct Fire Prevention Outreach Programs to Reduce the Risk of Fires and Wildfire Short Term 1-2 Years then Ongoing Fire Department \$1,000 FD presents information at Elementary and Middle Schools about how to prevent wildfire and structural fires.
+Extreme Temps (Heat-Cold) Earthquake, , Cost is for printing and mailing costs.
+Cost is for Emergenc y Managem ent Budget 2011 Disaster Informational Placards Addressing Natural Hazards to Reduce the Impacts of these Hazards on Townspeople 1-2 Years then Ongoing 75 Emergency Manageme nt \$300 printed and distributed in 2017 and need to be redone with current information and new hazards for 2025.
+May be able to obtain through State EOC.
+Drought, Wind, Tropical, Lightning, Winter, Extreme Temps, Fire, Flood printing and mailing.
+Emergenc y Managem ent Budget 2011 Conduct Fire Prevention Outreach Programs to Reduce the Risk of Fires and Wildfire Short Term 1-2 Years then Ongoing 75 Fire Department Elementary and Middle Schools about how to prevent wildfire and structural fires.
 Wildfire, Lightning, Fire (Structural) Cost is for photocopies, handouts for the public.
-Fire Departme nt Budget - Undertake Public Outreach for Proper Propane Tank Tie - Down to Reduce the Risk of Explosion During Flood Conditions Short Term 1-2 Years then Ongoing 75 Building Department \$0 Outreach opportunity used during inspections, permits.
-Provides flyers and verbal information.
-Fire (Structural), Explosions, Flood Properties Cost is for in- kind staff and volunteer time.
+Fire Departme nt Budget 2016 Undertake Public Outreach for Proper Propane Tank Tie - Down to Reduce the Risk of Explosion During Flood Conditions Short Term 1-2 Years then Ongoing 75 Building Department \$0 during inspections, permits.
+Provides flyers and verbal Fire (Structural), Explosions, Flood Properties Cost is for in- kind staff and volunteer time.
 N/A